AqwamCreates/DataPredict/docs/API/DataTypes.md

 ## TableOfTokenInputSequenceArray / TableOfTokenOutputSequenceArray

-Contains of TokenInputSequenceArrays / TokenOutputSequenceArrays in a table.
+Contains TokenInputSequenceArrays / TokenOutputSequenceArrays in a table.
 It can have any length.

 ### Examples